Books like Chocolate Me!

 Why to read

-Celebrates diversity and individuality.
+Celebrates cultural diversity and Black history.

 Award winning